SteveBenton6/garden_tips_full-stack/README.md

 ### Content

-- The project base was influneced by the LMS Blog Project.
+- The project base was influenced by the LMS Blog Project.
-- Additional model varianbles, styling, views, urls and HTML were added to provide the full requested CRUD capability.
+- Additional model variables, styling, views, urls and HTML were added to provide the full requested CRUD capability.
 Garden Tips can be Created, Edited and Deleted with controls in to limit actions to the relevant registered users.
 All new and edited Garden Tip and Feedback material goes to admin for approval to ensure no inappropriate material is posted.
 The admin views have been enhanced to give admin better visibility on what needs to be reviewed/approved.

 ### Media